 In 1848, a federal treaty opened up local land for white settlement.
 In June 1849, the first settlers--the Vermonters--claimed land on the Waupaca River at what is now the city of Waupaca.
 These early settlers came to Waupaca looking for the "wonderful falls" on the Waupaca River that they'd heard so much about.
-Eventually the settlement took its name from the river, which was a Menominee word meaning, "tomorrow river" or "pale water" or "tomorrow river."
+Eventually the settlement took its name from the river, which was a Menominee word meaning, "the quality of the light, or morning light on the water."

 Waupaca steadily grew around the water, harnessing the power of the falls and welcoming many more settlers, including many Danish and Scandinavian immigrants.
 The Waupaca Historical Society, located in downtown Waupaca on Main Street, strives to preserve this rich history while educating and informing the public.

 Visit one of our four facilities today and let us help you discover Waupaca's past today!